-- Personal line of credit: Interest rates are as low as 5.65%
+- Personal line of credit: Interest rates are low.

-- Secured home equity line of credit (HELOC): You can borrow against the equity in your home for as low as a 3.75% interest rate.
+- Secured home equity line of credit (HELOC): You can borrow against the equity in your home.

 While the borrowing rates are attractive, the minimum borrowing amount is $5,000.
 Motusbank also makes it very easy to apply for a loan or line of credit, as it can be done online in just minutes.
 Your credit score won’t be affected, either, until the loan is accepted.